nickclaeboe/scratchOpz/PHP Helpers/readMe.md

   }
 ?>
 ```
-## pull multiple vars and string to link in same snippet/block
+## Pull multiple vars and string to link in same snippet/block
 ```
 <?php
 if(isset($_GET)){